312-586-8827

 Additional Factors of Consideration

-To decide if awarding visitation to a grandparent is in the child’s best interests, the court will consider several factors.
-These include:
+To decide if awarding visitation to a grandparent is in the child’s best interests, the court will consider:

 • The reason the grandparent is seeking visitation